Muz32/sqlalchemy-challenge/README.md

 For dynamic routes, the following endpoints were implemented:

-- **Start Route**:
-  - Accepts the start date as a parameter from the URL.
-  - Returns the minimum, maximum, and average temperatures calculated from the given start date to the end of the dataset.
+- **Start Route**: Accepts the start date as a parameter from the URL and calculates the minimum, maximum, and average temperatures from the given start date to the end of the dataset.

 - **Start/End Route**:
-  - Accepts both the start and end dates as parameters from the URL.
-  - Returns the minimum, maximum, and average temperatures calculated from the given start date to the given end date.
+  - Accepts both the start and end dates as parameters from the URL calculates the minimum, maximum, and average temperatures from the given start date to the given end date.

 ##Source of data